astooke/rlpyt/README.md

   * **Algorithm** - Uses gathered samples to train the `agent` (e.g. defines a loss function and performs gradient descent).
     * **Optimizer** - Training update rule (e.g. Adam), attached to the `algorithm`.
     * **OptimizationInfo** - Diagnostics logged on a per-training batch basis.

+### Historical, Scaling, Interfaces

+This code is a revision of [accel_rl](https://github.com/astooke/accel_rl), which explored scaling RL in the Atari domain using Theano.
+Scaling results were recorded here: [A. Stooke & P. Abbeel, "Accelerated Methods for Deep Reinforcement Learning"](https://arxiv.org/abs/1803.02811).
+For a broader and deeper study of scaling, see [S. McCandlish, et. al "An Empirical Model of Large-Batch Trianing"](https://arxiv.org/abs/1812.06162).

+Accel_rl was inspired by [rllab](https://github.com/rll/rllab) (the `logger` here is nearly a direct copy).
+Rlpyt follows the rllab interfaces: agents output `action, agent_info`, environments output `observation, reward, done, env_info`.
+In general in rlpyt, agent inputs/outputs are torch tensors, and environment inputs/ouputs are numpy arrays, with conversions handled automatically.

+1. For OpenAI Gym compatibility, use a `namedtuple` for `env_info` rather than a dict.
+This makes for easier data recording but does require the same fields to be output at every environment step.

+### Acknowledgements
+Thank you to the Fannie & John Hertz Foundation and the NVIDIA Corporation for generous support of graduate studies.
+Thanks to Pieter Abbeel for extensive support and advising, Max Jaderberg for further mentoring, the BAIR community, and OpenAI for patient support during finishing stages.
+And thanks in advance to any contributors!
+Happy reinforcement learning!